aferranc/almalinux-9-minimal/README.md

 - Group file template

-   The list of "core" packages which defined in "templ\_comps.xml" template file is obtained from the "BaseOS" group on official CentOS 8 DVD-ISO.
+   The list of "core" packages which defined in "templ\_comps.xml" template file is obtained from the "BaseOS" group on official AlmaLinux 9 DVD-ISO.

    First, its content will be used to collect required installation packages.
 Then, the list of packages specified in "package.txt" will be merged into it and will be used as group file to include in metadata of the resulting ISO.